ottotsuma/software-engineer-website/src/components/Monad/notes.md

 Ajisukitakahikone = Japanese version of God K

-The classes and races could be catabolized into tiers [1, 2, 3] or ranks [bronze, silver, gold], [junk, common, normal, rare, elite]
+The classes and races could be catabolized into tiers [1, 2, 3] or ranks [bronze, silver, gold], [junk, common, normal, intermediate, advanced rare, elite, epic, legendary, unique]
 Class / Race bonuses grow with your levels
 Items that grow with you for a period of time, I.e. Level 0 - 10 sword.
 Level 50 - 90 staff.
 Something like that.
 Mastery over skills, so the skills level up?
 Costs points / experience.